 Tips for Breastfeeding with Diabetes

-- Diabetic mothers should always eat something that contains a combination
+Diabetic mothers should always eat something that contains a combination

 of protein and carbs before a breastfeeding session.

-while your milk is coming in, you should try to get donor breast milk if possible.
-A Hypoallergenic formula can be given, if no donor breast milk is available.
+A diabetic mother's milk might take longer to "come in" after her baby's birth.
+If her baby needs to be supplemented within those first few days, while her milk is coming in, she should try to get donor breast milk if possible.
+A Hypoallergenic formula can be given if no donor breast milk is available.

-in" you need to continue to breastfeed at least 10 times per day.
+in," you need to continue to breastfeed at least 10 times per day.
 The

 more your breasts are stimulated, the more milk you will produce.
 Do not